MuriloFreitasSpinelli/Bleed-GodotBoidModule/README.md

 # Bleed-GodotBoidModule
-Module to extend Godot physics functionality to include multithreading, SIMD, and c++ logic especifically for boids.
+Module to extend Godot physics functionality for boids specifically.

-Created using GDExtendion for easier Godot implementation.

-Module is being used in the game Bleed... (name)
+Focus on using Boids for RTS games.